 Adding a YubiKey / Universal 2nd Factor (U2F) Token

-8. Now when attempting to login in, if a U2F token is present and plugged in, you will see a blue alert pop-up and tell you “Use your U2F token to login.”
+8. Now when attempting to login in, if a U2F token is present and plugged in, you will see a black alert pop-up that will say “Use your security key with duosecurity.com.”

-9. Once you tap the U2F key, the alert will change to green and tell you “Success!
-Logging you in…”.
+9. Once you tap the YubiKey, the alert will change and tell you “Success!”.

 Creating Passcodes

 You can use Duo Mobile with the passcode method of authentication on your cell phone or tablet without wifi or a cell signal.
-To generate a passcode, click the key or arrow icon next to your account in Duo Mobile.
-In the two-step login frame in your browser, click the green “Enter a Passcode” button, enter the code from your mobile device, then click “Log In”.
+In the Duo login frame in your browser, click “Other options”, “Text message passcode”, enter the code from your mobile device, then click “Verify”.

 You can also text yourself SMS passcodes to keep with you in case you do not have access to any of your devices.
-They are especially useful when travelling abroad.
-SMS codes are one-time use only and sent in groups of ten.
-To use them, click on the green “Enter a Passcode” button in the two-step login frame in your browser.
-Then click on “Text me new codes” in the blue bar.
-Each time you use the passcode method for two-step login, the first digit of the next code in the series will be shown in the blue bar.
+They are especially useful when traveling abroad.
+SMS codes are one-time use only.
+To use them click “Text message passcode” under “Other options” in the login frame in your browser.
+A new passcode can be requested by clicking “Send a new passcode”.

 1. Browse to an application that uses SSO, such as my.lafayette.edu.

-7. Under “My Settings & Devices”, you will now see two phones as options for two-step login.
-You can change your default device if you like.
+Under “Manage Devices”, you will now see two phones as options for two-step login.
+You can change your default device if you like as well as editing, adding or removing devices.

 Tagged in: